If you think it might be a good time to detox from weed, read this

-That’s a great place to be in and we can help.
+First, congratulations for even considering taking a detox from weed.
+Weed can be more insidious than people think, which makes it tricky to deal with.
+But, this is a great place to be in and we can help.
 There is a formula for everything.
 For detoxing off drugs, there are many things you can do to help yourself succeed.

 This is your how-to on how to detox from weed